When can I apply?

 Can I start the program after the start date?

-Unfortunately, all Fellows must be on-site on our start date (usually Mid-May) due to the importance of orientation activities and spring planting.
-We are happy to work with graduating applicants who need to take a day off to travel back to attend graduation.
+Unfortunately, all Fellows must be on-site on our start date (May 16, 2022) due to the importance of orientation activities and spring planting.
+We are happy to work with graduating applicants who need to take a day off after the official start to travel back to attend graduation.

 I'm not from the U.S. Can I still apply?

-AMI does consider international applicants but applicants must supply their own visa.
+At this time, AMI is unable to sponsor international applicants and international applicants must supply their own visa.
 In the past, Fellows have worked with organizations such as World Wide Farmers Exchange for visa arrangements.

 Does AMI fund my travel to get there?

-AMI is unable to pay for travel expenses for interviews or to move to the Allegheny Farm.
+AMI does not currently reimburse Fellows for travel expenses for interviews or to move to the Allegheny Farm.
 AMI staff will make a good faith effort to help coordinate rides to the farm from local airports as able.
+Applicants are encouraged to apply for the Farm and Food Study Scholarship if funds are needed for travel expenses.

 Farm and Food Study